1PaleBlueDot/BotOrHuman/README.md

 # BotOrHuman
 Open source development to see how humans can differentiate between bots or humans.
+Initial Commit.
+This is designed to be an open source and evolving project.